HandyS11/RustPlusApi/README.md

 ## 📊 Features

-This is a non exhaustive list of the features that the Rust+ API provides:
+This is a list of the features that the Rust+ API provides:

-- `sendTeamMessage` Send messages to Team Chat
+- `SetEntityValue` Set the value of a Smart Device
-- `getEntityInfo` Get current state of a Smart Device
+- `StrobeAsync` Strobe a Smart Device
-- `setEntityValue` Set the value of a Smart Device
+- `SendTeamMessage` Send messages to Team Chat
-- `getMap` Fetch map info, which inclues a jpeg image
+- `GetEntityInfo` Get current state of a Smart Device
-- `getMapMarkers` Get map markers, such as vending machines and cargo/heli
+- `GetMap` Fetch map info, which inclues a jpg image
-- `getTime` Get the current in game time
+- `GetTime` Get the current in game time
-- `getInfo` Get info about the Rust Server
+- `GetInfo` Get info about the Rust Server
-- `getTeamInfo` Get list of team members and positions on map
+- `GetTeamInfo` Get list of team members and positions on map

 Feel free to **explore** the `./RustPlusApi/Exemples/` folder to see how to **use** the API.